Tooth-Colored Fillings in Seattle, WA

 Because composite is tooth-colored and highly cosmetic, Dr. Bickel can use it to fill in small chips and imperfections in your teeth without the need for extensive restoration.
 This is great for teeth that have flaws that can collect stains and darken your smile.
 He can even use it to close small gaps or give your teeth a more uniform appearance.

-Dental bonding is an efficient and cost-effective way to enhance your smile and improve minor flaws.
+Dental bonding in Seattle is an efficient and cost-effective way to enhance your smile and improve minor flaws.

 Conservative Tooth-Colored Fillings

-Because we use digital x-rays to help with early detection of cavities and other oral health conditions, we can catch most decay in its most initial stages.
+Because our Phinney Ridge dentist uses digital dental x-rays to help with early detection of cavities and other oral health conditions, we can catch most decay in its most initial stages.
 When placing a restoration, Dr. Micah Bickel will always ensure that you are entirely comfortable.
 He will remove any damaged tooth structure and signs of decay and then treat your tooth with a solution to help your composite adhere.

 Dr. Bickel will match the shade of composite with your natural tooth color and use it to fill in the area where he removed the decay.
 He will shape and polish the surface and use a curing light to harden the material.
 You will be able to eat on your repair right away!